jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on how the pipeline can be improved

 [//]: # (Image References)